MAUDE MOLD #24

 This again.

-A serpent appeared.
+A new serpent appeared.
 Sadbeard and Kintsugi boarded, by now resorting to the time-honored cold war cold shoulder.
-Purely textbook, Kintsugi just wouldn’t talk to him unless he had to.
+Purely textbook, Kintsugi just wouldn’t talk to his partner unless he was forced to.
 Sat down on the other end of the transport.
 Hopefully Sadbeard would take the hint.

 "Do you think we should kill the boss?"
 Sadbeard said, ignoring the seconds old verbal détente.